 The Old Town of Lijiang in Yunnan is a world famous tourist destination.
-It is often the main reason for travellers to start a Yunnan tour.
+It is often the main reason for travelers to start a Yunnan tour.
 It is a well preserved ancient city filled with ethnic minorities, culture, and art.
 Old Town was originally founded in the late Song (960-1279) and Early Yuan (1279-1368) Dynasties.
 Lijiang's Old Town occupies an area of over 8 square kilometers.
-It is backed by the tree covered Lion Mountain in the west, Elephant and Golden Row Mountains in the north, and fertile fields in the Southeast.
+It is backed by the tree-covered Lion Mountain in the west, Elephant and Golden Row Mountains in the north, and fertile fields in the Southeast.
 The unique geographical location, history, and ethnic minority residents make Lijiang's Old Town a most special one.
 The Old Town of Lijiang was put in the list of the World's Relics by the World Cultural Heritage Commission of UNESCO.

 The architectural styles of the buildings in Old Town are of great interest to visitors.
 They incorporate architectural traits of the Naxi, Bai, Tibet, and Han ethnic groups.
 The houses are placed close together and the lanes are narrow.
 The houses are mostly earth, tile, and timber structures each featuring their own garden courtyard.
 The Naxi people take great pride in the decorations applied to their houses.
 Doors and windows feature vivid carvings of people, animals, and auspicious symbols.

 The Old Town depends on water for its existence.
 The main water source for the town is the Black Dragon Pool.
 It splits into many canals which can be reached by every street in the town.
 Almost 350 bridges are scattered around the town and willow trees grow everywhere due to the abundance of water - that’s why it is sometimes also called the "Oriental Venice".